 Natasha Ruiz-Gómez specializes in French art of the nineteenth and early twentieth centuries.
-She recently completed a five-year Research Councils United Kingdom (RCUK) Academic Fellowship in the School of Philosophy and Art History.
+She completed a five-year Research Councils United Kingdom (RCUK) Academic Fellowship in the School of Philosophy and Art History in 2012.
 She received her PhD from the University of Pennsylvania; her doctoral thesis proposes a new reading of Auguste Rodin’s sculpture based on an examination of the science of the time.
 Her publications include essays on Rodin’s sculpture, on his collection of photographs, on the pathological sculptures of Dr Paul Richer, and on contemporary architecture.

 Her current book project examines the ‘scientific artworks’ of Dr Jean-Martin Charcot (1825-1893) and the Salpêtrière School, with particular attention to the work of Dr Paul Richer (1849-1933).
 Charcot became one of the founders of modern neurology by studying the patients of the ‘living pathological museum’, as he called it, of the Hôpital de la Salpêtrière in Paris, where he was head of the medical service for more than thirty years.
 Charcot nurtured the artistic sensibilities of the many doctors who worked under him, especially those of Richer, who was one of the most important members of the Salpêtrière School and who would later spend the first three decades of the twentieth century as Professor of Anatomy at the Ecole des beaux-arts.
 In their drawings, photographs and sculptures, they demonstrated a clear engagement with contemporary artistic practices and discourses, all the while protesting their own objectivity.
 Her project questions the elasticity of the concept of ‘objectivity’, avowed by the doctors at the Salpêtrière even as they employed artistic skill, and thereby subjective interpretation, to visualise pathology.
 Natasha’s work seeks to demonstrates that objectivity was not compromised by the artistic intervention of the Salpêtrière School, but realised.